 - Net surplus (deficit)

 - Net cash flow

 - Liquidity ratio

 - Bank borrowing to total assets

 - Capital expenditure

 - Events held

-- Basin Reserve number and days used

 These indicators will be reported on by the Trustees in their Six Monthly Report.

 Distributions to Settlors

 Section 5 of the Trust Deed sets out the powers of the Trustees regarding the income of the Trust.